Reading Time: 3 minutes

 Ironically, the brain’s addictive response to heroin long precedes the addictive behaviors a person acquires over time.
 So what are the effects of heroin on the brain?
 Each time heroine interacts with the brain’s opiate receptors, it triggers the release of large amounts of endorphin chemicals.
-Each time this happens, the brain lessens the amount of endorphin chemicals it will secrete on its own.
+Each time this happens, the brain lessens the number of endorphin chemicals it will secrete on its own.
 This means users will need larger amounts of heroin to produce the same desired results.

 In effect, using the drug and needing drug becomes a vicious cycle where users’ ability to control their intake gets lost in heroin’s effects.
 So when considering “what are the effects of heroin on the brain,” know that the drug trains the brain to depend on it much like the resulting high trains the person to depend on the drug.

 What are the effects of heroin on your health, both now and in the future?
 Probably the most urgent and real-time effect of ongoing heroin use involves the risk of overdose.
 The combined effects of the body’s increasing tolerance levels and not knowing how strong a particular batch of heroin may pose an ongoing risk of overdosing and dying from heroin.